sofwerx/sqan/readme.md

 Performance so far:
  - like Nearby Connections, high bandwidth traffic lags and becomes increasingly buffered over time
- - Connectivity with more than 2 devices not yet tested _** WiFi Aware is not a recommended MANET approach at this time **_
+ - Due to poor P2P performance, connectivity with more than 2 devices not heavily tested _** WiFi Aware is not a recommended MANET approach **_

 ### WiFi Direct approach